redox-os/tfs/README.rst

     part of the TFS design, and truely portable AES implementations without side-channel attacks is harder than many think (particularly, there are issues with `SubBytes` in most portable implementations).
-SPECK does not have this issue, and can be implemented portably with minimal effort.
+SPECK does not have this issue, and can thus be securely implemented portably with minimal effort.
 How similar is TFS and ZFS?
     Not that similar, actually.
 The share many of the basic ideas, but otherwise they are essentially unconnected.
+But ZFS' design has shaped TFS' a lot.
 Is TFS Redox-only?
     No, and it was never planned to be Redox-only.
 How does whole-disk compression work?